-1. Ever since the General Assembly in 2011 completed the task of redistricting its legislative and congressional districts, there has been serious discussion and much controversy as to how the process should be changed, and even is it should be changed at all, as we close in on the next round of redistricting in 2021 (just less than three years from now!).
+1. Ever since the General Assembly in 2011 completed the task of redistricting its legislative and congressional districts, there has been serious discussion and much controversy as to how the process should be changed, and even is it should be changed at all, as we close in on the next round of redistricting in 2021 (just less than two years from now!).

 Do the following: review how well the process worked, or didn't work, in the 2011 session, analyzing the role of the major players in the General Assembly as well as outside groups.
 In addition, review the two major efforts to place a constitutional amendment on the ballot which would have changed the process.
-Who were the movers and shakers behind this movement, why did both ultimately fail and indicate your opinion as to the substance of the proposals.
+Who were the movers and shakers behind this movement, why did both ultimately fail?
+Indicate your opinion on the substance of the proposals.

-SUGGESTED LENGTH - 8 PAGES - DUE SEPTEMBER 14
+SUGGESTED LENGTH - 6 PAGES - DUE 5PM SEPTEMBER 26

-2. Handicap the gubernatorial race for 2018.
-This should include a review of the candidates of both major parties as well as Sen. McCann, running as an Independent.
-Who will be elected our next Governor, by what margin and why?
+2. Handicap any competitive statewide race for 2020.
+This should include a review of the candidates of both major parties, and consider the impact of any third party candidates.
+Who will be elected, by what margin and why?
 Be thoughtful, reasoned and objective in your analysis.

-SUGGESTED LENGTH - 5 PAGES - DUE October 5
+SUGGESTED LENGTH - 4 PAGES - DUE 5PM OCTOBER 17